celo-org/docs/docs/developer/particle-network/index.md

 };
 ```

-This setup initializes the `ParticleConnectKit` component with your project keys and defines key SDK configurations, such as supported chains (Celo and Alfajores), wallet positioning, and visibility options.
+This setup initializes the `ParticleConnectKit` component—a wrapper for the configured `ConnectKitProvider` instance—using your project keys and defining essential SDK settings.
+These settings include supported blockchain networks (Celo and Alfajores), wallet positioning, and visibility options for an optimal user experience.

 For further customization options, refer to the [Particle Connect documentation](https://developers.particle.network/api-reference/connect/desktop/web#configuration).